• Skip to primary navigation

 Storage

-Overnight oats with water can be refrigerated in a mason jar or air-tight container for up to 4 days.
+Overnight oats with water can be refrigerated in a mason jar for up to 4 days.
+No mason jar?
+No problem.
+You can prep a big batch in bulk and store in an air-tight container.
+I prefer mason jars for a pre-portioned, read-to-go option.

 FAQs